- RURAL DEVELOPMENT

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

-GIZ has been working in Ethiopia on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1964.
-With about 90 international and 550 national staff, one of GIZ’s largest in-country teams worldwide can be found in this country.
-In addition, 18 development workers are working in various programmes, and 9 CIM experts are deployed in institutions and programmes in Ethiopia.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Ethiopia on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1964.
+With about 90 international and about 630 national staff, one of GIZ’s largest in-country teams worldwide can be found in this country.
+In addition, 18 development workers are working in various programmes, and 10 CIM experts are deployed in institutions and programmes in Ethiopia.

-Three times the size of Germany, the Federal Democratic Republic of Ethiopia is a landlocked country in the Horn of Africa with a population of around 95 million people.
-Despite average economic growth of 10 per cent since 2005, an estimated 30 per cent of Ethiopians still live below the poverty line (World Bank).
-In UNDP’s Human Development Index (HDI 2014), Ethiopia ranks 173rd in the list of 187 countries (category: low human development).
+Three times the size of Germany, the Federal Democratic Republic of Ethiopia is a landlocked country in the Horn of Africa with a population of around 102 million people.
+Despite average economic growth of more than 10 per cent since 2005, an estimated 30 per cent of Ethiopians still live below the poverty line (World Bank).
+In UNDP’s Human Development Index (HDI 2016), Ethiopia ranks 174th in the list of 188 countries (category: low human development).
 For decades, the rural population in the Ethiopian highlands has been affected by increasing food insecurity stemming from high population growth, deforestation and unsuitable agricultural production methods.
-The private sector remains underdeveloped.

-In response to these challenges, the Ethiopian Government has adopted an ambitious five-year Growth and Transformation Plan (2010-2015), its aim being to achieve the Millennium Development Goals adopted by the United Nations and double Ethiopia’s GDP.
-Combating poverty and promoting economic growth are key elements of government policy.
+In response to these challenges, the Ethiopian Government has adopted an ambitious five-year Growth and Transformation Plan (2015-2020), its aim being to achieve the Sustainable Development Goals adopted by the United Nations and double Ethiopia’s GDP.
+Combating poverty and promoting economic growth and education are key elements of government policy.

-In line with the Ethiopian Government’s objectives, German development cooperation with Ethiopia currently focuses on the following priority Areas:
+In line with the Ethiopian Government’s objectives, German development cooperation with Ethiopia currently focuses on three priority Areas:

 - Labour-market-oriented education and Training